-The Fernie Courthouse was named one of BC's 'Best Buildings' by the Architecture Foundation of BC in 2014, but originally the building was a very modest structure.
+Named one of BC's 'Best Buildings' by the Architecture Foundation of BC in 2014.

-To guard against further destruction by fire, construction of future buildings in the commercial district was to be of "fire resistant" materials such as brick and stone.
+To guard against further destruction by fire, the construction of future buildings in the commercial district was to be of "fire-resistant" materials such as brick and stone.
 Immediately, our citizens and the government of British Columbia set out to rebuild Fernie and of course a new Court House.
-Within two months - October 1908 - the Provincial Government had accepted and approved new court house plans.
+Within two months - October 1908 - the Provincial Government had accepted and approved new courthouse plans.
 The site of the new building was a centrally located lot facing Howland Avenue (now 4th).
 George Stanley Rees, again of Honeyman and Curtis, did the architectural plans and James A. Broley of Fernie was awarded the construction contract in May 1909.

 The architect's plans called for the use of locally produced bricks for the general work, red pressed bricks for the pilasters on the front facade.
-The basement walls were to be made of concrete, but faced with British Columbia granite.
-The trim on the upper level wall was to be Calgary sandstone.
-The steep pitched roof made of British Columbia slate was to be trimmed with copper on all cornices.
-In the late 1940's a copper roof was put on but this was once again replaced by slate in 1992.
+The basement walls were to be made of concrete faced with British Columbia granite.
+The trim on the upper-level wall was to be Calgary sandstone.
+The steeply pitched roof made of British Columbia slate was to be trimmed with copper on all cornices.
+In the late 1940s a copper roof was put on but this was once again replaced by slate in 1992.

 The arrangement of Judge's bench, jury box etc. is the usual arrangement in British courtrooms.
 When the Judge leaves the bench he or she retires into a private chamber through a door immediately behind the judge's chair.
 The small stairway leading into the judge's chamber contains carved hearts in the woodwork and a tiled fireplace surmounted by a natural fir mantel is the prominent feature of this room.
 The fireplace is no longer useable but it makes a nice feature accompanying spectacular views from the windows.